ES-1085/f2024-ds1-project-charlei-liz-noku/README.md

 - Broad Demographic Categories: Some groups are categorized too broadly, potentially obscuring meaningful within-group differences.

 - Local Focus: Findings are specific to Androscoggin County and may not reflect statewide or national trends.
+Thus, our findings should not be used to generalize smoking patterns across different populations outside of the Androscoggin County.

 ### Future Directions